 15.4.5.5 Transmit spectrum mask

+The overall transmit spectrum mask is constructed using two components.
+First, an interim spectrum mask is constructed whose mask level is determined relative to the SINx/x peak of the signal.
+The overall transmit spectrum mask is then constructed by taking the higher of the interim transmit spectrum mask and –53 dBm/MHz at each frequency offset.

-The transmitted spectral products shall be less than –30 dBr (decibel relative to the SINx/x peak) for fc – 22 MHz < f < fc –11 MHz, fc +11 MHz < f < fc + 22 MHz, –50 dBr for f < fc –22 MHz, and f > fc + 22 MHz, where fc is the channel center frequency.
-The transmit spectral mask is shown in Figure 15-10 (Transmit spectrum mask).
+The interim transmit spectrum mask shall be 0 dBr (decibel relative to the SINx/x peak) for fc – 11 MHz < f < fc +11 MHz, –30 dBr for fc – 22 MHz < f < fc –11 MHz, fc +11 MHz < f < fc + 22 MHz, –50 dBr for f < fc –22 MHz, and f > fc + 22 MHz, where fc is the channel center frequency.
+The transmit spectrum mask shall not exceed the maximum of the interim transmit spectrum mask and -53 dBm/MHz at any frequency offset in the 2.4 GHz band.
+The transmit spectrum mask when the –50 dBr spectrum level is above –53 dBm/MHz is shown in Figure 15-10 (Transmit spectrum mask).
 The measurements shall be made using 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

 Instruction to TGme Editor: Update REVme D2.0 P3157L31 as shown below.